Skip to main content

 }

-After adding this configuration, restart Claude Code to load the Skillsmith server.
+After adding the configuration to your ~/.claude/settings.json, restart your MCP client to load the Skillsmith server.

 Option 2: CLI Installation